robincornett/sixtenpress-simple-menus/README.md

 ## Description

 This plugin is a fork of *Genesis Simple Menus*.
 This plugin goes a step or two farther than the original, as it allows a series of fallback secondary menus based on terms and post types (the original required that the menu be set for each and every post).
+The plugin also checks parent pages for custom menus, so a child page will inherit the parent page menu settings.

+Alternatively, you can also disable the inheritance function, at which point the plugin will behave as its predecessor does.

 ## Requirements
 * WordPress 4.4, tested up to 4.5